allantargino/BotIntegrationWithQnA-LUIS/README.md

 Simply put: Everytime a user joins to chat with the bot it will see a welcome message.
 And after that everytime the user writes something that message will re route to our RootDialog class.

 ### Utilities folder ###
-I have this Utilities folder to include things that are useful throught the bot journey such as the DisplayWelcomeMessage method that could also serve to show a menu everytime a user types in keywords like "Start", "Menu", "Main Menu" and others.
-You could catch those keyworkds at the Post method at MessagesController.cs and then reroute the user to a main menu.
+The Utilities folder includes things that are useful through the bot journey such as a DisplayWelcomeMessage method that could also serve to show a menu everytime a user types in keywords like "Start", "Menu", "Main Menu" and others.
+Those keywords could be catched at the Post method in MessagesController.cs and then reroute the user to a main menu.
 But that is work for other day.
-Let's stick to the DisplayWelcomeMessage method in the BotUtilities class:
 ```csharp
 using Microsoft.Bot.Connector;
 using System;